- Guides, tutorials and docs

 This parameter specifies how many least significant bits should be set ("crushed") to 0, assuming a 16-bit (~96db) nominal dynamic range.
 Loss of bit-depth will become audible for most humans at around 7 or 8 bits of loss.
 The effect is typically audible as a quintessential "hiss" in quieter parts of an instrument's decay or release stage, and evokes the quintessential sound of early 80s digital drum machines.

-To faithfully emulate the sound of vintage digital audio reproduction circuitry, the bit crushing is performed right after oscillator synthesis and before filtering, effects, dynamics or mixing.
+For example, to faithfully emulate the sound of vintage digital audio reproduction circuitry, the bit crushing should be performed right after oscillator synthesis and before filtering, effects, dynamics or mixing.

-Please note that bit crushing should not be confused with sample rate reduction (for which your Woovebox proovides two other settings/methods).
+Please note that bit crushing should not be confused with sample rate reduction (for which your Woovebox provides two other settings/methods).

 You may also be interested in...